andwn/cave-story-md/README.md

 - andwhyisit: A whole lot of testing.
 Automated builds.
 - DavisOlivier: Helped with a few music tracks.
 - Sik: Mega Drive tech support.
-Made the font used ingame.
+Made the font used in-game.
 - Other people I probably forgot

 ## Translations